pnp/pnpcore/docs/articles/consumer/readme.md

 }
 ```

-Another approach to mainly limit the data that's being pulled from Microsoft 365 is using the `Include()` lambda expression, below example shows using `Include()` in a recursive manner: next to the Title property of the Web this request also loads the Lists for the Web and for each List it loads the Id, Title, DocumentTemplate and ContentTypes property.
-Given List ContentTypes is a collection the Name and FieldLinks properties are loaded and for FieldLinks the Name property is loaded.
+Another approach to mainly limit the data that's being pulled from Microsoft 365 is using the `Include()` method on the properties specified in the lambda expression(s), below example shows using `Include()` in a recursive manner: next to the Title property of the Web this request also loads the Lists for the Web and for each List it loads the Id, Title, DocumentTemplate and ContentTypes property.
+Given List ContentTypes is a collection, the Name and FieldLinks properties of each content type are loaded and, in turn, for ContentType FieldLinks, the Name property is loaded.

 ```csharp
 await context.Web.GetAsync(p => p.Title,